benm4ckenzie/assignment-one/README.md

 1. Navbar burger icon at large sizes.
 2. background images for homepage and video sections at smaller screen sizes.
-3. Text are sizing in about section when reducing the screen size.
+3. Text area sizing in about section when reducing the screen size.
-4. preventing an overlap from the video when in smaller screen sizes.
+4. Preventing an overlap from the video when in smaller screen sizes.
-5. Applying the play and pause icons the album covers.
+5. Applying the play and pause icons to the album covers.

 ## Deployment

+The site was deployed using GitHub.
+Throughout the development process, at each key phase, I committed the updated files to GitHub so as to back up my work and also allow me to refer back to previous versions of my work.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).